 A little olive oil and balsamic vinegar make a healthy and tasty salad dressing.
 Fatty dressings like Caesar, ranch, or blue cheese are acceptable in modest quantities.
 Ask your server for recommendations that meet your needs.

 Consider taking your own snacks and beverages to a party.

 Think before you leap

 Certain foods might make you feel better when you’re under stress.
 But any apparent comfort you anticipate will be short-lived and followed by the physical and emotional discomfort of going off your keto plan.
 Be proactive by asking yourself what problem you are trying to solve.
 Reduce temptation by eating a big breakfast with plenty of protein.
-Finally, eat comfort food alternatives such as an avocado with salsa and cheese, cauliflower popcorn with sea salt and organic butter or make a keto-friendly dessert.
+Finally, eat comfort food alternatives such as an avocado with salsa and cheese, keto cottage cheese, cauliflower popcorn with sea salt and organic butter or make a keto-friendly dessert.
 And take B vitamins from nutritional yeast to reduce your stress.

 Realize that any food eaten from boredom is not really going to satisfy you.
 Your cravings will probably kick in an hour or so later.
 Plan your day so you don’t have gaps in which you lapse into feeling bored.
 If you’re inclined to boredom eating after dinner, ensure your dinner has lots of fat and greens so you are fully satisfied for the whole evening.

 Keep a log and break your bad habits

 Tracking your foods and how you feel after you eat will be vital.
 Here’s why.
 There will be times you stuff yourself or slip and eating something sweet and then feel tired and bloated.
 If you document this and see your pattern, it will make it easier to change.
 You want to learn from your past failures.
 I guarantee if you crave sweets today, it was because of what you ate yesterday.
 If you logged in, it will be easy to find out.